neuralmaticv/curriculum-vitae/README.md

-# 📃 My CV in LaTeX.
+# 📃 My CV in LaTeX ❤️

 Based on [this](https://www.latextemplates.com/template/developer-cv) template.